Coronavirus (COVID-19) parking advice

 Penalty Charge Notices, permit and visitor parking sessions

-Please address queries concerning Penalty Charge Notices (PCNs/parking tickets), resident permits and visitor parking sessions to email@example.com or telephone 01908 223505.
-As our colleagues are working from home, we request your understanding if any calls are interrupted by children or other family sounds.
+Please address queries concerning Penalty Charge Notices (PCNs/parking tickets), resident permits and visitor parking sessions to firstname.lastname@example.org or telephone 01908 223505.
+As many of our colleagues are working from home, we request your understanding if any calls are interrupted by children or other family sounds.

 Suspensions and dispensations